 Aggression and Violence

-Aggression and violence are terms that are often used interchangeably; however, the two differ.
+Aggression and violence are terms often used interchangeably; however, the two differ.
 Violence can be defined as the use of physical force with the intent to injure another person or destroy property, while aggression is generally defined as angry or violent feelings or behavior.
 A person who is aggressive does not necessarily act out with violence.
 Issues with aggression and violence or their effects can be addressed in therapy with the help of a mental health professional.

 Aggression and violence are not the same.
 While a person who commits an act of violence may be acting with aggression, a person with an aggressive nature will not necessarily engage in violent acts.
 Although aggression can result in a physical or verbal attack, sometimes the attack may be defensive or impulsive and lack harmful intent.
 Often considered a physical expression of aggression, violence may be predatory, impulsive, reactive, or defensive in nature.
 Violence can develop from situational or environmental factors and may result from a mental condition or from personal or cultural beliefs.

 Though it is difficult to identify all of the factors that may lead to the development of aggressive tendencies or violent behavior, social status, personal issues, and institutional forces may all be factors.
 Perpetrators of violence might repeatedly lose jobs, relationships, and family members.
 The criminal justice costs of violence are also high: People who repeatedly commit acts of violence may spend several years or even decades of their lives in prison.

 Management of aggression can be facilitated through redirection, conflict mediation, and the establishing of boundaries and appropriate peer relationships.
 These kinds of strategies can help keep aggressive tendencies from repeatedly being expressed through violence, especially when the behavior is addressed in childhood.

 Aggression can be defined in multiple ways, and research in various fields often describes differing types of aggression, but four general types of aggressive behavior are as follows: